MicrosoftDocs/quantum-docs/articles/concepts-open-systems.md

 The Quantum Development Kit provides a [noise simulator](xref:microsoft.quantum.machines.overview.noise-simulator) for simulation of open quantum systems.
 This feature allows for simulating the behavior of Q# programs under the influence of noise, and also for using the *stabilizer representation* (also known as CHP simulation) of quantum algorithms, that is, algorithms consisting solely of [CNOT](xref:Microsoft.Quantum.Intrinsic.CNOT), [Hadamard](xref:Microsoft.Quantum.Intrinsic.H), and phase gates.

-This article explains some of the basic concepts on open quantum systems, and how quantum operations can affect the states of open systems.
+This article explains some of the basic concepts of open quantum systems, and how quantum operations can affect the states of open systems.

 ## Invoking the noise simulators from Python